syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Auto-Hide-Window.md

 ## Auto hide programmatically

 DockingManager allows to auto hide the panel by mouse interaction and also provides the way to change the panel state by programmatically.
-[SetAutoHideMode](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetAutoHideMode.html) function of DockingManager helps to change the panel state to autohide state which was passed as its argument.
+[SetAutoHideMode](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~SetAutoHideMode.html) function of DockingManager helps to change the panel state to auto hide state which was passed as its argument.

 {% tabs %}